 This figure appears in the income statement and is the amount of income tax that has been computed based on the profits made during the accounting period and after taking into account any tax allowances available to the business (that is, the taxable income of the business).

-Also referred to as “trade accounts receivable”.
+Also referred to as “accounts receivable”.
 These are amounts due to the business by others, usually its customers.
 As these trade debtors fall within the current assets section of the balance sheet they are, by definition, due to be paid within 12 months from the date of the balance sheet but, in reality, are usually receivable within a much shorter time period which will be defined by the credit terms that the business allows its customers and the effectiveness of its collection procedures.

 Often also referred to as revenue.
 Turnover is generated through the provision of products and services to customers during the accounting period.
 The description can vary for different types of businesses depending on their particular trading activity – for example, revenue, sales, fee income, rental income, and commission income, are all variants of this.

-Expenses are of two main types; “variable” and “fixed”.
 Variable expenses usually make up the cost of goods sold figure since they vary in line with changes in the level of revenue.
-Examples could be materials costs, packaging, delivery expenses, commissions paid to salespeople, depreciation of manufacturing equipment, etc.
+Examples could be raw materials costs, packaging, delivery expenses, commissions paid to salespeople, depreciation of manufacturing equipment, etc.